ghxiao/morph-xr2rml/README_code_architecture.txt

           a list of resources from the subject map of a parent object map in case there are referencing object maps, and a list of resources representing target graphs mentioned in the predicate-object map.
       (3) Finally combine all subject, graph, predicate and object resources to generate triples.
+      Once all triples have been created in the model, the materializer is used to write them to the output file.